WarpPrism/HTML-CSS/README.md

 suitable, so the UI maybe a little ugly, which indicates that the codes are ugly too T_T.
 While Firefox performs perfect.

+* But this project doesn't cross device and doesn't cross screen.
+It supports only 1365 * 768 screen or about.
+If you have a wide screen, sorry, it will not display normally

 * Getting involved with the web field for only 5 months and amazed by the presentation ability that it provides, I just want to do more things.
 So please forgive the drawbacks in this tiny work.
 I am not a NB man.
 And I